ernest03011/dominios-web/notes.md

 - [] add functionality to validate that all input fields for the player's name are not empty before starting the game

 - [] add functionality to disable input while error message is being displayed.

+- [] add icons to edit, and delete to each score so I can add events.
+For editing, I can use the replace note/elemente and update that value in the local storage using a map/filter.
+For deleting, I can take that elemente and remove it and then delete from the storage as well.
+By comparing the score list array-like and the array for the score in the storage, I can make it match the same index.